Dr. Jonathan L. Kramer's Cell Tower Photo Gallery

 cells.cellrock.PC040006.jpg

-Cell Rock813 viewsThis 'rock' houses a cell antenna (see the interior shot in this gallery).
+Cell Rock831 viewsThis 'rock' houses a cell antenna (see the interior shot in this gallery).
 Rocky Peak wireless site in the Santa Susana Pass, California.

-Drunk Tank?810 viewsThis series of photos of an interesting Verizon faux water tank in Littlerock, California suggests that perhaps something was amiss when the tank was installed on the legs.
-Quite an interesting way to mate things.1 comments
+Drunk Tank?831 viewsThis series of photos of an interesting Verizon faux water tank in Littlerock, California suggests that perhaps something was amiss when the tank was installed on the legs, don't you know!
+The microwave dish is for 'back haul' to the MTSO.1 comments

 cells_3219Clairemont-Mesa_sandiego_sprint_20090912_DSCN1585.jpg